DataDog/hiring-engineers/answers.md

 ## COLLECTING METRICS

 Once the environment setup done well.
 Then start collecting data into the datadog for further performance.
+Before that we can see overview of current status of datadog after installing the agent by giving a command *"datadog-agent status"*

+  *datadog-agent --help* - display all options *datadog-agent status* - display status *datadog-agent config* - display necessary config info *datadog-agent check* - display info about check and more

+ I have used above commands that seems shortcut to see required details of datadog.

+There are 3 important config file
-There is a main config file in the path /etc/datadog-agent/datadog.yaml responsible for all application, host, trace, tags and more.
-Edited this agent config file to add the tag (first_tag).
+1) main config file in the path /etc/datadog-agent/datadog.yaml responsible for all application, host, trace, tags and more.
+2) installed or custom create application in the path /etc/datadog-agent/conf.d/<custom_create_app>
+3) file for checks either installed or custom check in the path /etc/datadog-agent/check.d/<custom_check>

+Edited the main agent config file to add the tag (first_tag) and ensure the tag was added or not by viewed with *datadog-agent config* command

 ![004](https://user-images.githubusercontent.com/33669341/53703973-d62db380-3e17-11e9-8097-268a970eff68.png)